karthick1845/Ai_engineer_task/README.md

 Step-5: Execute predict.py file see your results.

-Step-6: If you want to check my model set train,test image path then execute main.py file.
+Step-6: If you want to check my custom model set train,test image path then execute main.py file.

+Answer for your questions:

+1) I expect 4-5 lakhs/yr.
+2) Immediately available.
+4) Yes,I am ready for relocation.
+5) Inside India,i don't need visa.
+6) My proficiency in english would be Intermediate level.
+7) Yes,I am ready for relocating any location.